 In honor of Applied Marketing Science's 30th anniversary, AMS President and Managing Principal John C. Mitchell interviews several long-term AMSians about the company's history, significant memories, and what they wish for the firm in the future.
-In this first installation, John speaks to AMS Director of Information Technology, David Yeh.
+In this final installation, John speaks to AMS Director of Information Technology, David Yeh.

 Technology has changed drastically over the past quarter of a century or so.
 Tell me about what it like at AMS when you first started?

 When I first joined AMS, we didn’t even have a network, per se.
 I remember those first few weeks, all I did was crawl into ceilings, pull wires, and check network connections.
 We didn’t even have internet.
 In three weeks, we had our network crash, and it took me three hours crawling under everyone's desk to check where the loose connection was.
 Eventually we found one loose connection that brought the whole network down.
 It was hilarious.
 That was quite the experience.